 You can register for the course HERE.
 You'll be required to add the course to your cart and complete the checkout process (course is free of charge).
 You'll receive login details via email and you'll have 30 days to complete the course.

 For any enquiries, please email firstname.lastname@example.org and include which state/territory you are from.

 Benefits of becoming a Technical Official

-We look forward to hearing from you and seeing at our next course.
+We look forward to hearing from you and seeing you at our next event.